lilab-bcb/cumulus/docs/cellranger/general_steps.rst

 			- For *cmo*: It's the CMO reference file (``cmo-set`` option) when using custom CMOs in CellPlex data.

 			- For *vdj_t_gd*: It's the inner enrichment primer file (``inner-enrichment-primers`` option) for VDJ-T-GD data.

+			**Notice:** This is the *FeatureBarcodeFile* column in previous versions of Cellranger workflow.
+This old name is still accepted for backward compatibility.
 		* - Link
 		  -
 			| Designed for Single Cell Multiome	ATAC + Gene Expression, Feature Barcoding, Sample Multiplexing, or Flex.